The Godin xtSA is an example of Godin's alternative thinking, with their "Multi-Voice" approach to an electric guitar.

 Available Documentation and Support (5/10)

 The provided single page PDF specification sheet hasn't been updated for a while and the specifications therein can't be trusted (e.g. there is no mention of the current Richlite fretboard).
 The user manual is similarly out-of-date, being from around 2005 ;-)

-I find that kind of thing both disappointing and annoying, given that this instrument is much more than just a guitar.
+I find that kind of thing both disappointing and annoying, given that this instrument is much more than just a standard electric guitar.